InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/goals/2019-02-09-my-january-2019-monthly-goals-update.markdown

 As well as learning as much as I can from reading, I want to try to do some sort of course or training to learn new skills.
 In January I booked up for some of the free drop-in sessions at my nearest Apple Store.
 I am going in February to learn more about video skills.

-In early January I discovered that I've been accepted onto the Crew for Tony Robbins' [Unleash The Power Within](https://upwuk.com/?aff=inspiringlifedesign&ls=AffiliateLink){:target="_blank" rel="noopener"} (<i>affiliate link</i>) event in London this April.
+In early January I discovered that I've been accepted onto the Crew for Tony Robbins' [Unleash The Power Within](https://www.tonyrobbins.com/events/unleash-the-power-within){:target="_blank" rel="noopener"} event in London this April.
 Which will be another great opportunity to surround myself with like-minded people and learn new things.

 #### 6. Invest £30K into ISA's toward my longterm Financial Independence goal
 This year I want to put £20K into a 2018/2019 ISA and a further £10K into a 2019/2020 ISA.
 Although I am expecting an amount of money later this year from an inheritance, I don't actually have a firm idea of where the money for the ISAs is going to come from!